MAK947/kitties/README.md

 # kitties
-JSON file for kitty-world project
+JSON files for testing APIs

 To use any json file as API, just add <name of json file>.json to below url :-